 The Beloved Community eRetreat explores the following themes:

 Exercises include texts and videos, activities for discussions, art, and spiritual practices.

-The content has been compiled from Friends from various yearly meetings and includes materials drawn from high quality existing curricula and resources, as well as newly developed activities.
+The content has been compiled from Friends from across the U.S. and Canada and includes materials drawn from high quality existing curricula and resources, as well as newly developed activities.

 What are the technology requirements?

 You will need access to a computer with internet connection.
 There is also a mobile app for iPad and Windows 8 tablets.

 I’m part of a group that would like to go through a Spiritual Deepening eRetreat together.
 Can we form our own online group?

 Yes, individuals with a shared interest can choose to request and register for a Spiritual Deepening eRetreat together.
 These online groups could be made up of folks who know each other but live too far apart to meet regularly, affinity group such as young adults or people of color, or any other group of people who would like to share a deepening experience together.

 Your group could connect with each other as a small group within the larger eRetreat session.